OpenSchooling/.github/profile/README.md

-# TODO: put a useful description here
+# Organization Moved

+OpenSchooling projects are now a part of [3Webs](https://github.com/3webs-org).